Skip to content

 Places of Interest

 Direct bus from Bhuj to Ahmedabad is convenient, takes 7 hours or more with traffic.
-I only have few hours left before sunset to explore.
-I chose the places closed to my stay.
-Teen Darwaza is on the eastern of Bhadra Fort, built in the 15th century.
+I only have a few hours left before sunset to explore.
+I chose the places close to my stay.
+Teen Darwaza is on the eastern side of Bhadra Fort, built in the 15th century.
 In 200 meters is where the 15th century old Jama Masjid to be found.
 The extravagant carving on the minarets that you still appreciate today.
 Auto-rickshaws speeding through the crowd.

 Walk another 250 meters to Chandravilas Restaurant for some famous Indian snacks and freshly made jilabi and fafda.